Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

     to ensure that communication is intact.
-I would personally only apply this to firmware updates, along with negotiating a slightly faster than current baud rate, to enhance speed and user satisfaction, whilst also maintaining integrity.
+I would personally only apply this to firmware updates, along with negotiating a slightly faster than current baud rate, to enhance speed and user satisfaction, whilst also maintaining integrity.~~

-    _NOTE: Waiting for Davide to get UART baud rate details._
+    Further information acquired states the current UART speed is 1Mbit (set to 115200), and cannot be increased.

 ## Firmware delivery